 At the same time, you can do market research regarding the best customers for your product.
 Remember, social media is one of the most powerful marketing tools that exist today.

 - You may use social media platforms to start a proper marketing campaign.
 Such campaigns may be based on text.
 However, visual campaigns, involving images or videos, are much more effective.

 - You may consider building an official page for your startup.
 After creating an audience on that page, you can publish details of the new and upcoming products.

 - You may create your own social media platform for the customers of your company only.
 A forum-format is most commonly followed for this purpose.
 Here, customers can ask questions, provide reviews, and even suggest improvements in the products.

 Customers are the key to your business survival.

-Thus, make sure your customers are satisfied at all points.
+Thus, make sure your customers are satisfied on all points.